Negros: Geography

-Negros is the second largest island in the Visayas (after Samar) and the fourth largest of the Philippines, with a total land area of 13309.6 sqkm.
+Negros is the second largest island in the Visayas (after Samar) and the fourth largest of the Philippines, with a total land area of 13309.6 sqkm, similar to Flores or Jamaica.
 It is located between the islands of Panay and Guimaras to the west and Cebu to the east, with Siquijor located on the toe of the island and the islands of Bantayan to the north.
 Politically and linguistically, Negros is divided into two provinces: Negros Occidental and Negros Oriental.

 This division of the island, which roughly follows the mountain range in the center of the island, corresponds to the two related linguistic groups.
 The western half (Occidental) is home to the Hiligaynon Visayan-speaking population while the eastern half (Oriental) is home to the Cebuano Visayan-speaking population.
 Together, they are all called Negrenses.

 Kanlaon Volcano, located in the central-northern part of the island is the third most-active volcano in the Philippines and overlooks bordering communities and the city of Bacolod to the west.
 It is the highest peak of the whole island and of the Visayas.
 Other notable peaks on the island are Mount Silay and Mount Mandalagan in Negros Occidental and Mount Talinis (also known as Cuernos de Negros) in Negros Oriental.
 There are also lakes that dot the island, among the most notable are the Balinsasayao Twin Lakes in Negros Oriental.

 The volcanic activity in Negros is harnessed into electricity through two geothermal power plants in the island.
 One is located in Palinpinon of Valencia in Negros Oriental and the other is in Mailum of Bago in Negros Occidental, but was eventually shut down.